 My least favourite option purely because of all the equipment you need to carry but it is still a viable option in most European cities – just be prepared for the heat as you get closer to the equator.

 Travelling a long distance?
 Check if you can take a night train.
 This is a great budget interrailing tip as it will save you paying for a nights accommodation and will also allow you more time for day activities.
 I would only recommend this for long journeys as the shorter ones might arrive around 3-4am which is awkward time as far too early to do anything.

 Choose a good backpack – ideally front loading

 This is my number one interrailing tip.
 You’ll spend a lot of time carrying your luggage so you’ll want to make this as comfortable as possible.
-I’ve seen some travellers managing with a suitcase before, it looked cumbersome but is possible if you’re not able to invest in new luggage.
-But if you are able to, I’d definitely recommend getting yourself a decent back pack to make life easier.

 For interrailing across Europe, a 40L backpack should be adequate (assuming you’re not camping).
 The biggest tip is to choose a backpack that is front loading.
 This means it opens up just like a suitcase.
 The alternative is a traditional top loading backpack but these are impossible to keep organised and can make it difficult to access the items at the bottom.